Restaurants

 2505 E. Arkansas Lane, Ste.
 131, Arlington

-Do not — repeat DO NOT — be intimidated by the long line when you walk inside.
-It’s there to impress and to also demonstrate how efficiently the staff works completing orders.
+Don’t be intimidated by the long line upon entering.
+It’s there to impress and to demonstrate how efficiently the staff works.
 Bayou Cat specializes in fried catfish, oyster baskets, hot sausage poboys and Louisiana meat pies.
 You can also get traditional Louisiana-style boiled crawfish.
 Randazzo and Dong Phuong mini king cakes, Big Shot sodas and other small treats you can only get in New Orleans can be found here, along with some of the best Cajun food in North Texas.

 Bucky Moonshine’s